 The PA6inj stem injection course is ideal for those who need to control non-native invasive species such as Giant Hogweed, Japanese Knotweed and Himalayan Balsam.
 If you have found your way here you have discovered that you need a different qualification to carry out stem injection treatments!
 The PA6inj stem injection application unit will only enable you to carry out injection application, not other handheld application methods.

-PA6inj stem injection runs as blended learning.
+PA6inj stem injection runs as online blended learning.

 - stem injection equipment